magic-note.ai — guide — 120×42

 Toolbar → Map.
 Type an address or place name — the app geocodes it and drops a pin.
 Tap the label to open Apple Maps.

-Transcribe speech to text in real time using Apple's Speech framework or a local Whisper model running on your Mac.
-Nothing is sent to any server.
+Transcribe speech to text in real time using Apple's Speech framework, a local Whisper model running on your Mac, or Deepgram.
+Nothing is sent to any server you didn't configure.

 Using transcription